 - Legal status Any non-governmental or private partner organisation should be registered according to the prevailing laws and regulations of its country.
-It should have a registration number, yearly financial audits, and timely renewal of the organisation and tax exemption certificates where applicable. - Terrorism risk The partner organisation should not appear on any of the international proscribed lists of terrorist organisations.
-WaterAid's Internal Audit team can undertake this check for you if necessary. - Financial risk Where there is a funding relationship, the source conditions attached to the funding (i.e. donor requirements) will play a significant role in the financial systems, structures and controls in the partner organisation.
-There should be evidence of ability to meet all contractual obligations.
+It should have a registration number, yearly financial audits, and timely renewal of the organisation and tax exemption certificates where applicable. - Terrorism risk The partner organisation should not appear on any of the international proscribed lists of terrorists organisations.
+WaterAid's Internal Audit team should be requested to undertake this check for all new partners - Financial risk Where there is a funding relationship, the conditions attached to the funding (i.e. donor requirements) will play a significant role in the financial systems, structures and controls in the partner organisation.
+There should be evidence of ability to meet all contractual obligations. - Finance capacity Partners should be selected on the basis of financial risks.
+At the time of assessment, testing should be conducted to obtain an initial assurance about the financial capacity of the partner and associated risks.
+WaterAid should develop a mechanism to assess the mitigation controls that are implemented by partners against these risks.